Information on HPV in women

 Why women could benefit from the HPV vaccine

 The HPV vaccine can help protect against high-risk strains of HPV which can cause genital warts, as well as cell abnormalities which can cause certain cancers.
-Gardasil, which is offered as part of the National Immunisation Programme (NIP),protects against strains 6, 11, 16 and 18.
-Gardasil 9 (which we offer at Online Doctor) protects against these four strains, plus five more high risk strains.
+Gardasil, which was offered as part of the National Immunisation Programme (NIP) until 2021/2022, protects against strains 6, 11, 16 and 18.
+Gardasil 9 (which we offer at Online Doctor and is being rolled out on the NIP from 2021/2022) protects against these four strains, plus five more high risk strains.

 Strains 16 and 18 are the most commonly linked with cervical cancer, and the vaccine has been proved to be over 99% effective at preventing the pre-cancerous cells caused by these strains.